Frequently Asked Questions

 GraphQL-native: Native and not built on top of a REST API, Hygraph’s GraphQL content API allows efficient and precise data fetching, while reducing over-fetching and under-fetching issues.
 Your frontend developers can build features and test content models without involving backend developers for API adjustments.

-Content federation: You can combine data and content from multiple systems and make it available through a single GraphQL API endpoint without having to move the content itself.
+Flexible content modeling: You can combine data and content from multiple systems and make it available through a single GraphQL API endpoint without having to move the content itself.
 This way, you can remove content silos, use the existing content without keeping multiple copies, and access the most up-to-date data.

 Enterprise-grade security: Hygraph is ISO 27001 certified and SOC2 Type 2 compliant, ensuring enterprise-level data protection.
 You can safely make changes to the GraphQL schema and test new content types in sandbox environments without breaking the production implementation.